 This course offers an overview of research methods used in health and political science research.
 Course objectives will include an introduction to basic statistical concepts and research design; the course will also emphasize the use of STATA statistical software for production of various statistical output (ANOVA, odds ratios, bivariate and multivariate regression analyses).
 (3B) (Also listed as Health and Society 201.)
 Prerequisite: none, but Political Science 110 or higher recommended.

 According to estimates by the United Nations, by 2030 the share of the world’s population living in urban areas will reach 60%, with the fastest growing cities located in low-income countries.
 This course examines the social, economic, and environmental dimensions of sustainability in cities.
 Policies and programs that try to address the challenges of sustainability within the United States and around the world are studied and compared.
 Some of the major themes explored in the context of the sustainability of cities are indicators of sustainability, demographic trends, environmental justice, green building, urban sprawl, global climate change, and sustainable energy and transportation policies.
 (Also listed as Environmental Studies 210.)
 Offered in alternate years.
-Prerequisite: any 100-level political science or environmental studies course.
+Prerequisite: At least sophomore standing and any declared major.

 An overview of health policy and politics in the United States.
 Course examines the U.S. health care system, its politics, organization, and the financing of health services.
 It explores how federalism shapes the system and compares it with other industrialized countries.
 It also examines the social or non-medical determinants of health, and the limits of what health care alone can accomplish.
 Health disparities among ethnic and social groups feature centrally throughout.
 (3B) (Also listed as Health and Society 212.)
 Prerequisite: Political Science 110 or higher or sophomore standing.